nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Introduction**

-Cobb is a JavaFX application that helps property agents manage their database of buyers and properties using a command-line interface.
+Cobb is a brownfield software project based off of [AddressBook3](https://se-education.org/addressbook-level3/).
+It is a JavaFX application that helps property agents manage their database of buyers and properties using a command-line interface.

 ### **Purpose**